RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/cisa_kev/cisa_kev.md

 !!! success "Takeaways"
     1. CISA maintains a catalog of vulnerabilities that have been exploited in the wild.
+    2. CISA KEV contains a [subset of known exploited CVEs](../risk/Understanding_Risk.md#how-many-vulnerabilities-are-being-exploited).
-    2. Organizations should use this KEV catalog as an input to their vulnerability management prioritization framework to prioritize by Risk.
+    3. Organizations should use this KEV catalog as an input to their vulnerability management prioritization framework to prioritize by Risk.